pbiecek/mi2-summer-22/survxai.md

 **Support mentor:** [Hubert Baniecki](https://hbaniecki.com)

 ## What is the project about?
-This project aims to create an R package with explainable artificial intelligence methods directly targeting survival analysis models.
+This project aims to create an R package with explainable artificial intelligence methods directly targeting machine learning survival analysis models.
 It will be a new, refreshed version of the existing [**survxai** package](https://mi2datalab.github.io/survxai/) extended with new functionalities.
 In addition, **survStudio** - the tool that automates the explanatory analysis of survival models - will be built on its basis (based on [modelStudio](https://modelstudio.drwhy.ai)).